-A couple going through a foreclosure at the same time they are going through a divorce should be aware of a number of issues that might arise as a result of the two simultaneous processes, including: Who is responsible for the remaining debt on the home?
+A couple going through a foreclosure at the same time they're going through a divorce should consider a number of issues that might come up during the simultaneous processes, including: Who's responsible for the mortgage debt?
 How will the debt be repaid?
 What will happen to the house?

-If only one of the spouses signed the documents, that spouse is wholly responsible for repaying the loan.
-This means that if a foreclosure occurs, the spouse who signed the documents will suffer a drop in credit rating, but the other spouse's credit score won't be affected at all.
-If there's a deficiency remaining after the foreclosure sale—and state law allows lenders to sue borrowers to recover the deficiency—the lender can only go after the spouse named in the promissory note (which is the document that created the promise to pay).
+When only one of the spouses signed the note and mortgage, that spouse is wholly responsible for repaying the loan.
+So, if a foreclosure happens, the spouse who signed the documents will suffer a drop in credit rating, but the other spouse's credit score won't be affected at all.

 More often than not, both spouses will have co-signed the loan documents and will both be liable for the mortgage debt.

 If one spouse wants to keep the house after a divorce, that spouse can assume the entire mortgage loan, even if the other spouse is the only signer on the mortgage or both spouses are co-signers on the mortgage.
-This is true as long as there is no language in the mortgage that specifically forbids an assumption.
+This is true as long as the mortgage doesn't have language that specifically forbids an assumption.
 (See "Is There a Due-on-Sale Clause?" below.)

 While most home mortgages don't specifically forbid borrowers from assigning their rights and obligations under the mortgage to a third party, most of them do include something called a "due-on-sale clause."
 This type of clause states that if the property is sold or conveyed, then the entire loan balance will be accelerated (become due).
 Most mortgages contain a due on sale clause.

 Generally, the due-on-sale clause is the only tool lenders have to prohibit borrowers from transferring the mortgage or the property.
-If there is no due-on-sale clause in a mortgage, one spouse can legally transfer title to the property and the mortgage to the other spouse without the lender's consent.
+If the mortgage doesn't have a due-on-sale clause, one spouse can legally transfer title to the property and the mortgage to the other spouse without the lender's consent.

 The spouse that wants to keep the house and assume the mortgage after the divorce should contact the lender's assumption department rather than the loss mitigation department.
 The lender may ask for a copy of the divorce decree or a quitclaim deed from one spouse to the other.

-Once the parties to a divorce decide what to do with the house and mortgage—whether one spouse wants to become the sole owner or neither spouse wants to take ownership—there are a number of options available to avoid foreclosure.
+Once the parties to a divorce decide what to do with the house and mortgage—whether one spouse wants to become the sole owner or neither spouse wants to take ownership—a number of options are likely available to avoid foreclosure.
 If neither spouse wants the house any longer, they can attempt a short sale or deed in lieu of foreclosure.

-If one spouse will take over the property and the mortgage, that spouse can then apply on his or her own for a modification or refinance.
+If one spouse will take over the property and the mortgage, that spouse can then apply solely for a modification or refinance.